alexander-lind/H1jet/README.md

 ./configure USERPATH=/path/to/custom/user_interface.f90
 make
 ```
-(See the User's Manual for more information on the
+See the User's Manual for more information on the implementation of a custom user interface.

 ## Use
 To run H1jet: